What You Should Know about Anxiety and Cold Weather

 Impact on Daily Life

 While not frequently a problem here in Florida, winter can also sometimes take a toll on your day-to-day life.
 Icy roads and other winter conditions can cause anxiety related to your daily commute or even simply leaving your house.
-You may find yourself constantly checking the weather, worrying about an incoming winter storm and how it will impact your drive.
+You may find yourself constantly checking the weather, worrying about an incoming winter storm and how it’ll trigger a traumatic event that happened while you’re driving.
 These little things can make the winter months very stressful for some.

 Coping with Winter Anxiety